turtle96/taskell/docs/UserGuide.md

 > Take Note! <br>
 > * You only need to key in the necessary parameters of the task you would like to change.
 Not all parameters are required.
 > * Order of the parameters is not important.
+> * Editing of overdue tasks will result in both the  date and time to be set to the default values if otherwise stated.

 <!--- @@author --->